19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 17\.—(1) For the purposes of this Act and subject to the Third Schedule, the value of any supply of goods or services shall be determined in accordance with this section.

-(2) If the supply is for a consideration in money, its value shall be taken to be such amount as, with the addition of the tax chargeable, is equal to the consideration.
+(2) If the supply (other than one from which a reverse charge supply arises) is for a consideration in money, its value shall be taken to be such amount as, with the addition of the tax chargeable, is equal to the consideration.

+[Act 52 of 2018 wef 01/01/2019]

-(3) If the supply is not for a consideration or is for a consideration not consisting or not wholly consisting of money, the value of the supply shall be taken to be its open market value.
+(3) If the supply (including one from which a reverse charge supply arises) is not for a consideration or is for a consideration not consisting or not wholly consisting of money, the value of the supply shall be taken to be its open market value.

+[Act 52 of 2018 wef 01/01/2019]

+(3A) A reverse charge supply has a value that is of an amount equal to the consideration for the services supplied by the person or branch mentioned in section 14(1)(a) or member of the group mentioned in section 30(1A), without any deduction of any amount required to be withheld as tax under the Income Tax Act (Cap.
+134) (if applicable).

+[Act 52 of 2018 wef 01/01/2019]

+(3B) Where the reverse charge supply of a recipient arises from —

+(a) a supply of services mentioned in section 14(1)(a)(ii); or

+(b) a supply of services mentioned in section 30(1A),

+the recipient may deduct from the value of the reverse charge supply an amount equal to any cost that relates to any of the following that is included as part of the consideration for the services in fact supplied:

+(c) any salary or wages relating to the employees of (as the case may be) the branch or member of the group outside Singapore making the supply of services;

+(d) interest;

+(e) any proportionate amount of mark-up in respect of such salary or wages and interest in paragraphs (c) and (d), respectively.

+[Act 52 of 2018 wef 01/01/2019]

+(3C) For the purposes of the application of the Third Schedule, where the reverse charge supply arises from a supply of services mentioned in section 14(1)(a)(ii), the branches mentioned in section 14(1)(a)(ii) are treated as persons connected with each other.

+[Act 52 of 2018 wef 01/01/2019]

-(4) Where a supply of any goods or services is not the only matter to which a consideration in money relates, the supply shall be deemed to be for such part of the consideration as is properly attributable to it.
+(4) Where a supply of any goods or services (including one from which a reverse charge supply arises) is not the only matter to which a consideration in money relates, the supply shall be deemed to be for such part of the consideration as is properly attributable to it.

+[Act 52 of 2018 wef 01/01/2019]

 (5) For the purposes of this Act, the open market value of a supply of goods or services shall be taken to be the amount that would fall to be taken as its value under subsection (2) if the supply were for such consideration in money as would be payable by a person who has no relationship with any person which would affect that consideration.